 But with so many hormones in our bodies, how do we know which ones are imbalanced?
 Firstly, keep a diary on how you feel, noting any changes around your period.
 Do you crave sugar at certain times, or feel like you can’t function without copious amounts of caffeine.
 Is your sleep poor?
 This could mean it is your cortisol and insulin hormones playing up, the blood sugar and stress hormone.
 Try and eat well so your blood sugar stays balanced and you don’t have spikes and drops in it.

-You can also look for an app to download, that you can enter information in, helps you keep track of your mood and cycle, as well as giving you useful tips and advice.
-There are some really good ones out there.
+Again, you can also download the Hormona app which lets you enter information, helps you keep track of your mood and cycle, as well as giving you useful tips and advice.

 What to do now?

 Well after all of that information, what do you do now?
-Firstly, write down any symptoms you have, no matter how irrelevant you think they are.
-See one of our specialists or your GP, discuss your symptoms and be honest about how you are feeling.
+Firstly, make sure to log any symptoms you have, no matter how irrelevant you think they are.
+See one a specialists or your GP, discuss your symptoms and be honest about how you are feeling.
 They may send you to get some blood tests and then go from there.

 Do some research for yourself.
 Change your diet, eat more healthy, cut back on sugar, caffeine and alcohol and see how it makes you feel.
 Incorporate some various forms of exercise, try yoga, which is great for both body and mind.
 There is no quick fix, unfortunately, so sometimes it can be a case of trial and error.